 - Floarea Soarelui SA, the biggest crushing plant located in Balti, Republic of Moldova, with crush capacity of 1'200 metric tons of sunflower seeds per day.
 It also has refining and bottling capacities. - Trans Oil Refinery SRL, the smaller crushing plant located in Ceadir-Lunga, Republic of Moldova, with crush capacity of 400 metric tons of sunflower seeds per day. - HeliosAgri International SA, a crushing plant located in Tindarei, Slobozia, Romania, with crush capacity of 650 metric tons of sunflower seeds per day.
-It also has refining and bottling capacities. - Victoria Oil DOO, located in Sid, Serbia, has a technologically advanced plant for bottling and packaging edible oil with a bottling capacity of 300,000 litres per day and a crushing capacity of 1,200 tonnes of sunflower seeds per day.

-Danube Oil Company SRL, new crushing facility in Giurgiulesti port, Republic of Moldova, with a capacity of 700 MT of sunflower seeds per day.

-In Infrastructure &Other segment, the Group reports its forwarding operations through its port facilities and its 175 railcars and storage facilities.
+It also has refining and bottling capacities. - Victoria Oil DOO, located in Sid, Serbia, has a technologically advanced plant for bottling and packaging edible oil with a bottling capacity of 300,000 litres per day and a crushing capacity of 1,200 tonnes of sunflower seeds per day. - Danube Oil Company SRL, new crushing facility in Giurgiulesti port, Republic of Moldova, with a capacity of 700 MT of sunflower seeds per day. - In Infrastructure &Other segment, the Group reports its forwarding operations through its port facilities and its 175 railcars, storage facilities and its own fleet of two dry cargo river barges, one river oil tanker and a handy-max dry cargo motor vessel.